prohippo/pyelly/README.txt

                       add handling of em and en dashes in tokentization extend default punctuation handling
-                      extend "marking" rules and integration test
+                      extend "marking" rules and integration test 1.3    -  06sep2015  add reset of inherited syntactic and semantic features fix bugs in handling features and clean up code

 New versions will reflect non-cosmetic changes in PyElly code.
-This typically may require regeneration of any previously saved *.elly.bin files to ensure correct operation.
+This typically will require regeneration of any previously saved *.elly.bin files to ensure correct operation.
 Changes only to PyElly sample application definition files, unit testing input or key files, and PyElly documentation will be made from time to time, but these will leave version numbers the same.